savvasdalkitsis/MultiTouch-Gestures-Java/README.md

 This project is a fork of https://github.com/mcourteaux/MultiTouch-Gestures-Java, rewritten in Kotlin with the addition of the **smart magnify** event and published in **JCenter** for easy consumption.

-It aims to provide an easy way to enable MultiTouch touchpad gestures for JVM projects in Swing.
+It aims to provide an easy way to enable MultiTouch touchpad gestures for JVM projects in Swing and AWT.
 This project was originally started as an alternative for the AppleJavaExtensions `com.apple.eawt` package.

 Read this is you came here because `com.apple.eawt` is not working